 So, to recap, there are quite a few reasons and arguments against buying property in Spain, but nobody has any incentive to publicise them, whilst an entire industry has a big incentive to publicise the arguments in favour of buying, and even belittle or distort the arguments against.
 If you are thinking of buying, you are only going to hear one side of the story.
 Until now, that is.

 I will write a series of articles on the different reasons and arguments I can think of against buying a property in Spain.
 Why not lump them all together in one article?
-I think it would be way too long.
-When I’m ready I’ll start linking to all the arguments in a section below, so you can see a list of the arguments and click to read if you want more information.
-For now you can see them here: Reasons not to buying property in Spain
+I think it would be way too long, and some of the reasons I can think of need an article of their own to explain them properly.
+You can see the articles I have already done below or read them here: Reasons not to buying property in Spain